8 Steps for Writing a Business Plan

 What’s the next step in writing a business plan?
 Defining your business’s organization and management structure.

 This section explains who does what in your business, what everyone’s background is, and what their past experiences bring to the team.

 Here’s what you need to break down:

-To break this down clearly, here’s exactly what this section should contain:
+To break this down further, here’s exactly what this section should contain:

-This is the section of your business plan for letting the core of your business—your product or service—shine.
+Ultimately, this is the section of your business plan reserved for letting the core of your business—your product or service—shine.

 Now that you’ve given all the crucial details of your core product offering, the next step in writing a business plan is to explain how you’ll market and sell your product or service.

-Let’s start with the marketing side of things.
+Let’s start with the marketing side.
 How will you create customers and get them interested in your business?

 In general, here’s what the marketing part of this section might look like:

 - Positioning: The first part of your marketing plan covers how you’re positioning your business and products.
 The way you position your brand determines how customers find and interact with you.
 Are you a free service?
 Or the service that can guarantee quality?
 This is what makes you stand out against your competitors in a branding sense.